Suwon: Adams Memorial Hall

 Adams Memorial Hall served as a focal point for the independence movement.
 The building was constructed in 1923 under Pastor William Noble with funding from various sources, including a church in the United States, Suwon Jongno Church, and residents.
 Here, independence activists including Park Seon-tae and Lee Deuk-su met weekly to discuss their activities.

 Culture and contemporary life

 Housing

 As is typical of urban South Korea, Suwon has many apartment complexes.
 The city has been affected greatly by real estate price fluctuations.

 Food

 Suwon is known for Suwon galbi, a variation on beef ribs enjoyed throughout Korea.

 Sport

 Suwon World Cup Stadium was built for the 2002 FIFA World Cup.
-Today, it is home to the K League 2 team Suwon Samsung Bluewings.
-Local rivals Suwon FC and Suwon FC Women play in K League 1 and WK League respectively.
-They both play home matches at Suwon Sports Complex.
+Today, it is home to the second-tier K League 2 team Suwon Samsung Bluewings.
+Their city rivals Suwon FC also field a men's team in K League 2, while Suwon FC Women play in the WK League.
+Both Suwon FC teams play home matches at Suwon Sports Complex.